aaronbloomfield/ics/hws/hw-forensics.md

 Part 1 is the two questions of Laila's to answer:

 - Where did Mae go?
-- Who can Laila speak to, locally, to find out more?
+- Who can Laila contact to find out more?

 The second part of this report should contain as much information as you can determine about where Mae is, and as much of the story as you